Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Award: TOP PICK

-WHY WE LIKE IT: It has excellent build quality that is likely to have it remain in good condition for more than a decade.
+WHY WE LIKE IT: It has an excellent build quality that is likely to have remain in good condition for more than a decade.
 It is also pretty easy to clean, and the waste produced is 100% biodegradable.

 The Bialetti Moka Express Espresso machine is an ideal option for users who would like to enjoy authentic Italian coffee.
 It is more of a stovetop espresso maker, and it has a decent 9-cup capacity.
 The coffee maker prides itself on being 100% eco-sustainable since all its waste is biodegradable.
 It also has pretty good build quality, as its manufacturers are confident that it’ll stay in relatively good condition for up to ten years.
 Still, some might not appreciate that its 9-cup capacity refers to espresso size servings, as they may find this to be relatively small.

 The boiler is relatively easy to use, as all owners will have to do is fill the boiler up to the safety valve with ground coffee, close the pot and place it on the stovetop.
-Its polished aluminum construction makes it pretty easy to clean, as users will only have to use a mild detergent and soft cloth.
+Its polished aluminum construction makes it pretty easy to clean, as users will only have to use mild detergent and soft cloth.
 To ensure that the coffee maker is clean and ready to use, owners are advised to make and waste a minimum of three Mokas before drinking.